NETGS

 (common name Florist Gloxinia)

-our monthly meetings will be held- 12:30 to 4PM EST 1st Sunday of the month (October thru June). please check your membership monthly newsletter or our home page, to see if we will be meeting online via zoom, and/or in person, which would be at the POMpositticut Community center, 509 Great Road (route 117) Stow, MA.
+our monthly meetings will be held- 12:30 to 4PM EST on the 1st Sunday of the month (October thru June). please check your membership monthly newsletter or our home page, to see if we will be meeting online via zoom, and/or in person, which would generally be held at the POMpositticut Community center, 509 Great Road (route 117) Stow, MA.
 01775